What to Expect When Quitting

 It Takes Time

 The first seven to 10 days are the toughest, and you may need the most help during these early days.
-Most smokers who return to smoking do so within the first three months.
-"Slips" (having a puff, or smoking one or two cigarettes) are pretty common.
+Most people who smoke and use tobacco products return to doing so within the first three months.
+"Slips" (having a puff, smoking one or two cigarettes, getting some hits off a vape pen or e-cigarette) are pretty common.
 If you've slipped, remind yourself of all the good reasons to stay quit.
-A slip does not mean you are a smoker again.
+A slip does not mean you're starting over.
 As long you keep trying and don't give up, you will be able to quit for good.

-Former smokers sometimes get urges to smoke months or even years after they quit.
+People who formerly used tobacco products sometimes get urges to use months or even years after they quit.
 This is normal.
 These urges will occur less often over time and they'll eventually stop completely.

 There Will Be Challenges

-Many people run into bumps on their journey to becoming smokefree, such as:
+Many people run into bumps on their journey to becoming tobacco-free.
+Making plans to meet these challenges will help you stay quit for good.

 Forget about blame or guilt.
 You are still learning how to quit—not failing!
 Think of those as “practice quits.”
 Figure out what led to your relapse and plan what you will do differently next time.